Rigshospitalet-KFNM/DicomNode/docs/source/tutorials/configuring_a_pipeline.md

 HistoricAbstractInput uses data from to generate and send it's C-FIND and C-MOVE DIMSE messages.
 The retrieved data will be referred to as **historic** series.

+In general it's assumed that the studies we retrieve will go into the historic input and not in the normal abstract inputs, while the historic input will only contain historic datasets

 ### Goal

 So inside of your pipeline you would create the following input: